gerpark/ftsim/docs/source/component.rst

 called **LE**'s (Ladeeinheiten/Loadunits).
 We don't use any inventories, but for picking you have to imagine there is some inventory on each `LE`.
+`Transport Units` move in and between `Areas` depending on their target.

 .. _basic_ft: